chaps-io/gush/README.md

 Workflows can accept any primitive arguments in their constructor, which then will be availabe in your `configure` method.

-Here's an example for a workflow responsible for publishing a book:
+Here's an example of a workflow responsible for publishing a book:

 ```ruby
 # workflows/sample_workflow.rb